ningnawang/Computer_Graphics/1. A Mini-SVG Renderer /README.md

-# Assignment 1: A Mini-SVG Renderer
+# A Mini-SVG Renderer
 <http://462cmu.github.io/asst1_drawsvg/>

-Implemented a simple software rasterizer that draws points, lines, triangles, and bitmap images.
-A viewer that supports the basic features of the Scalable Vector Graphics (SVG) format that is now widely used on the internet.
+- Implemented a simple software rasterizer that draws points, lines, triangles, and bitmap images.
+- A viewer that supports the basic features of the Scalable Vector Graphics (SVG) format that is now widely used on the internet.